Zirias/dos2ansi/README.md

 Installation is as simple as placing the binary somewhere in your path, it doesn't need any other files at runtime.

+### Usage manual

+You can read the [Manpages](https://zirias.github.io/dos2ansi) online, they will also be installed by default.

 ## Features

 * Renders to a virtual canvas with a fixed width, defaulting to 80 columns